 A response with HTTP status of “302 Found” must be returned to the client application with Location

-When the value of action is FORM, it means that the request from the client application is
+to the client application.action is FORM, it means that the request from the client application is

 invalid but the redirect URI to which the error should be reported has been determined, and that